sktime/pytorch-forecasting/docs/source/getting-started.rst

 ``pip install pytorch-forecasting``

 Alternatively, to installl the package via conda:

-``conda install pytorch-forecasting -c conda-forge``
+``conda install pytorch-forecasting pytorch>=1.7 -c pytorch -c conda-forge``

-If you do not have pytorch installed, install it is recommended to install it first from the pytorch channel:

-``conda install pytorch -c pytorch``

-If you have installed a version below PyTorch 1.6, update it:

-``conda update pytorch -c pytorch``
+PyTorch Forecasting is now installed from the conda-forge channel while PyTorch is install from the pytorch channel.

 Usage